clelidm/MinCompSpin_ExhaustiveSearch/README.md

 ## Set global variables in the file `data.h`

 Before compiling specify the following global variables:
  - `const unsigned int n`, with the number of variables of the dataset.
 This number must be smaller or equal to the number of columns in the input dataset.
-If it is smaller, the program will read the `n` first columns of the dataset (from the left).
+If it is smaller, the program will only read the `n` first columns of the dataset (from the left).
 This number must be larger or equal to the number `r` of provided basis elements.
  - `const string datafilename`, with the location and name of the input binary datafile.
  - (Optional) `const string basis_IntegerRepresentation_filename`, with the location and name of the input file containing the basis element written in the integer representation (see section "Reading the basis from an input file” below).
  - (Optional) `const string basis_BinaryRepresentation_filename`,  with the location and name of the input file containing the basis element written in the binary representation.